alces-software/flight-appliance-support/aws-cloudformation/aws-tools/extras/lustre-cluster/README.md

 #Configuration
 ##MDS configuration
-From your Flight compute environment, SSH to `mds1` - which is automatically configured with the appropriate cluster key upon enjoying the environment.
+SSH to the MDS node using the `centos` administrator user, together with the public IP address of the MDS node.

 Once on the `mds1` node - switch to the `root` user to begin configuration.
 Run the following command to initiate configuration: